elsonwx/https_website_easy_install/README.md

 # https_website_easy_install
-one command to generate https website on nginx.All you need to do is input your domains and set your web directory according the terminal prompt.
+one command to generate https website on nginx.All you need to do is input your domain names and set your web directory according the terminal prompt.

 ### Usage